beeware/toga/docs/reference/api/widgets/label.rst

     import toga

-    label = toga.Label('Hello world')
+    label = toga.Label("Hello world")

 Notes
 -----

+* Any object can be provided as the text for the label.
+If the object is ``None``, this will be converted into the empty string; any other non-string object will be automatically converted to a string using ``str()``.

 * Winforms does not support an alignment value of ``JUSTIFIED``.
-If this alignment value is used, the label will default left alignment.
+If this alignment value is used, the label will default to left alignment.

 Reference
 ---------